FOR THE SAFETY OF ALL, PLEASE BE ADVISED:

 • Players should ensure that no one is standing close by or in a position to be hit by the club, the ball or any stones, pebbles, twigs or the like when they make a stroke or practice swing.

-• On hearing “Fore!” - Crouch, cover your head with your arms and count to 10.
+• On hearing “FORE!” - Crouch, cover your head with your arms and count to 10.

 You are advised to carry a mobile phone to summon assistance in an emergency.

-RING 999 FOR AN AMBULANCE
+RING 999 FOR AN AMBULANCE POSTCODE: WF3 4JP

 ALL ACCIDENTS MUST BE REPORTED TO THE OFFICE